karurosux/saas-go-kit/README.md

 # SaaS Go Kit

-A modular, production-ready toolkit for building SaaS applications in Go.
-Extracted from real-world production code and designed with clean architecture principles.
+A modular toolkit for building SaaS applications in Go.
+Designed with clean architecture principles.

 ## 🚀 Features

 - **Modular Architecture**: Plug-and-play modules with minimal coupling
-- **Production Ready**: Battle-tested components from real SaaS applications
 - **Interface-Driven**: Easy to test, mock, and extend
 - **Framework Agnostic**: Works with Echo, Gin, or standard `net/http`
 - **Clean Code**: Well-structured, documented, and maintainable